wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/transition-from-azure.md

 ![Successfully migrated labels in the Microsoft 365 compliance center](../media/sensitivity-label-compliance-center.png)

 Here is an image of the service architecture **before** unified labeling activation.
-When the “Get policy” action is executed from the classic client, the source of the labels is the Azure Information Protection store.
+When the "Get policy" action is executed from the classic client, the source of the labels is the Azure Information Protection store.

 ![Service architecture before unified labeling activation](../media/service-architecture-before-unified-labeling-activation.png)

 Here is an image of the service architecture **after** unified labeling activation.
-When the “Get policy” action is executed from the classic client, the source of the labels is now the  Microsoft 365 compliance center unified labeling store.
+When the "Get policy" action is executed from the classic client, the source of the labels is now the  Microsoft 365 compliance center unified labeling store.
 Note that **policies** and **conditions** are still sourced from the Azure Information Protection store for the classic client, even after migration. **Just the label source changes.**

 ![Service architecture after unified labeling activation](../media/service-architecture-after-unified-labeling-activation.png)